 Adam was sitting at a booth inside a diner, known as Mona’s Quality Burgers.
 Being close to his house, he usually frequented the place.
-He shuffled through the songs that were listed on the tabletop jukebox, yet all of ones listed were too old for his tastes.
+He shuffled through the songs that were listed on the tabletop jukebox, yet all of the ones listed were too old for his tastes.

 Taking a sip of apple soda, Adam stared inside his wallet.
 After cashing the check Charlotte gave him, he could not believe how fat it had become.
-He had left the majority of the money at his house, yet kept a few hundred dollars on his person.
+He had left the majority of the money at his house, yet he kept a few hundred dollars on his person.